xrc10/unsup-cross-lingual-embedding-transfer/README.md

 run ``` python src/runner.py --help ``` to see the usage of arguments

 ## Example script
-``example.sh`` gives a example run of our model.
-It will run the "bg-en" experiment of "LEX-C".
-You need to download data before running.
+``example.sh`` gives an example run of our model.
+It will run the "bg-en" experiment of "LEX-C" and then evaluate the accuracy@1.
+You need to download data before running:

 ```
 cd data
 ./download.sh
 ```

-Note that this data is a subset of the release from https://github.com/facebookresearch/MUSE
+Note that this data is a subset of the release from [MUSE](https://github.com/facebookresearch/MUSE) .

 Then run the following command to start training:

 ```
-cd .. # back to root directory
+cd .. # back to root repo directory
 ./example.sh
 ```